lbs1022/gen-711-final-/README.md

 <details>
   <summary>Filtering the Genomes</summary>

-  - We first used grep programming, and awk to read our blob output table and decide on filtering criteria to filter our genomes
+  - We first used grep programming, and 'awk' commands to read our blob output table and decide on filtering criteria to filter our genomes
-  - After deciding what filtering criteria was appropriate for each genome, we used grep to grab those sequences and output the contig header to a separate file used to filter the fasta file in the next step
+  - After deciding what filtering criteria were appropriate for each genome, we used grep to grab those sequences and output the contig header to a separate file used to filter the fasta file in the next step
   - We then used the file, filter_contigs_by_list.py, to convert our original contigs to the final fasta file with our filtered genome

     <details>